 If you’d like to get structured data embedded on your site, Get Clicked!
 SEO is one of the most effective Shopify apps on the market.
 It automatically inserts structured data into your entire site according to the most up-to-date rules set fourth by schema.org.

 Thanks so much for reading this article!
-We hope you’ll come away understanding how to use the Structured data testing tool to validate the markup on your Shopify store.
+We hope you’ll come away understanding how to use the Structured data testing tool to check the markup on your store.